 It so happens that my sister and my best friend got engaged within a month of each other.
 They also happened to decide on wedding dates a month apart as well.
 Not long after I was asked to be the Maid Of Honor for both weddings.
-Ath first, it did not seem like a worry.
+At first, it did not seem like a worry.
 Then as things got closer I did some more research on my role for their big day.
 It turns out I had my work cut out for me.
 There was lots of planning to do on my part.
 Although I will say the actual wedding planning they did look way more intense.
-There are bridal showers, bachelorette parties, the dress fittings, and the big day!
+There was The bridal showers, the bachelorette parties, the dress fittings, and the big day!
 All very fun events… also a tad stressful for the bride and all those assisting in it.
 So it was going to be a busy year.
 My days off were spent researching, envisioning, and designing the perfect shower.
 I love hosting parties so this part was so easy, fun, exciting for me!
 The intimidating part was making sure the Guest of honor was happy.

 Here’s a little cheat sheet to help you get yourself organized and set on track so you do not waste a minute!
 Trust me you will need all the extra time you can get.

 To start, gather this information from your bride for the perfect Shower!

 You will need to get an idea of the size of the guest list.
 All of the woman who she will like invited.
 Or even getting her list of the guests invited to the wedding.
 This will help you in choosing your venue.
 If there are only 30 people vs 90 people invited you are going to need to know what to expect!